 Victims in Chicago

 Chicago Car Accident Lawyer – Helping Injured Clients Get The Compensation They Deserve

-- Recognized by Super Lawyers as one of the best law firms in the state of Illinois.
+- Recognized by Super Lawyers as one of the best law firms in the state of Illinois, we have earned

 - Qualified attorneys who will be diligent and aggressive while protecting your legal rights.

 - Award winning lawyer with a top rating of 10.0 on Avvo, based on honest reviews from our satisfied clients.

 - When you hire Phillips Law Offices, you can be sure our attorneys will fight for you every step of the way.